 Since you wear it all the time, the watch will be able to measure both the quality and quantity of your sleep.
 On average, according to the CDC, a third of all adults in the USA get less than 7 hours of sleep per night.
 The Sleep Foundation recommends between 7 and 9 hours of sleep per night.
 This means that many Americans are not getting enough sleep.
 Sleep is essential, our bodies use it to heal and recharge.
 When we don’t get enough sleep, it can have negative consequences for the body.
 Though a smartwatch is not a replacement for a sleep study, it can help you to identify patterns and behavior which can be improved through practicing good ‘sleep hygiene’.

 One of the major benefits of having a smartwatch is that you can wear it all the time.
 It’s constantly with you on your wrist.
-Mostly, the charge will last for days on end which means you can wear it almost full time.
+Mostly, the charge will last for days on end, which means you can wear it almost full time.
 Measuring your heart rate is an important part of understanding your fitness levels.
 You can also use your smartwatch to track your food and water intake.
 Nutrition is vital when it comes to fitness, so this is great for people who are passionate about health and wellness.
+Another benefit of having a smartwatch is the ability to get updates from an alarm system.
+Check out Vivint Pricing to see an example of what it would cost to integrate something like this with your smartwatch.

 What are the options?